 Ways to Protect Your Pet on the 4th of July

 It’s not too hard to tell your dog is scared or having anxiety if you know what to look for.
-Shivering, shaking, panting, salivating, yawning and trying to hide are some of those indications.
+Shivering, shaking, panting, salivating, yawning, and trying to hide are some of those indications.
 Frightened dogs may also lick their lips repeatedly or get stiff.
-“In addition to displaying fearful behavior, some dogs also cling to their owners, destroy property, soil the house or injure themselves when they hear a noise that upsets them,’’ said Pia Silvani, director of behavior rehabilitation at the ASPCA.
-“Frantic attempts to escape may cause dogs to chew, scratch, dig and even jump out of windows.’’
+“In addition to displaying fearful behavior, some dogs also cling to their owners, destroy property, soil the house, or injure themselves when they hear a noise that upsets them,’’ said Pia Silvani, director of behavior rehabilitation at the ASPCA.
+“Frantic attempts to escape may cause dogs to chew, scratch, dig, and even jump out of windows.’’

 Don’t rely on desensitizing

 1. Work them out.
-Be sure to give your pets lots of exercise during the day, so they’ll be a little worn out before the scary noises start at night.
+Be sure to give your pets lots of exercise during the day so they’ll be a little worn out before the scary noises start at night.
 A nice long run or play session during the daytime will help with your pet’s overall stress and anxiety levels.
-Some pets may sleep right through the night time celebrations!
+Some pets may sleep right through the nighttime celebrations!

 1. Create a safe space.
 Pre-pyrotechnics, create a safe, escape-proof space in your home.
-Lower the blinds, close the windows, provide a bed or crate where they feel comfortable, offer a special chew or toy to distract them and turn on the TV or radio to help mask the noises outside.
+Lower the blinds, close the windows, provide a bed or crate where they feel comfortable, offer a special chew or toy to distract them, and turn on the TV or radio to help mask the noises outside.

 Credit: MICHELSON FOUND ANIMALS FOUNDATION